Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Eastern Michigan Stats and Trends

+- In Eastern Michigan's 12 games this year, it has five wins against the spread.

-- The Eagles have been underdogs by 9.5 points or more one time this year and have not covered the spread once.
+- The Eagles have been underdogs by 9.5 points or more one time this season and have not covered the spread once.

-- Eastern Michigan has eclipsed the over/under in 45.5% of its opportunities this season (five times over 11 games with a set point total).
+- Eastern Michigan's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Eastern Michigan puts up more than 21.7 points, it is 4-3 against the spread and 6-2 overall.
+- Eastern Michigan is 4-3 against the spread and 6-2 overall when the team scores more than 21.7 points.

-- In games that Eastern Michigan piles up more than 315.3 yards, the team is 4-4 against the spread and 6-3 overall.
+- In games that Eastern Michigan amasses more than 315.3 yards, the team is 4-4 against the spread and 6-3 overall.

 - The Eagles have turned the ball over three more times (13 total) than the Flames have forced a turnover (10) this season.